Azure/Azure-AI-Content-Safety-Private-Preview/0530 Multimodal API.md

 ### Category

-- **Category:** **Hate Speech** - Hate speech is defined as any speech that attacks or uses pejorative or discriminatory language with reference to a person or Identity Group on the basis of certain differentiating attributes of these groups including but not limited to race, ethnicity, nationality, gender identity and expression, sexual orientation, religion, immigration status, ability status, personal appearance and body size.
+- **Category:** **Hate** - Hate harms refer to any content that attacks or uses pejorative or discriminatory language with reference to a person or Identity Group on the basis of certain differentiating attributes of these groups including but not limited to race, ethnicity, nationality, gender identity and expression, sexual orientation, religion, immigration status, ability status, personal appearance and body size.

 ## 💡 QuickStart - Multimodal Detection by using the API